-Reputation Management & Expectation Guidelines
+OC Strong & United Introduction: General Reputation Management & Expectation Guidelines

 Between the news media's 24-hour cycle and the influence of social media on consumers' perspectives, it's essential that Ocean City and its business community work together to create a positive narrative about our beloved beach town.
-Despite facing tremendous challenges in June of 2020, our community banded together to form a strong and united partnership between the public and private sectors with one goal in mind: protecting our residents and visitors, while also preserving our family image.
+Despite facing tremendous challenges in June, our community continues to band together to form a strong and united partnership between the public and private sectors with one goal in mind: protecting our residents and visitors, while also preserving our image.